 Journal Impact Factors (JIF) are relatively simple bibliometric parameters of journals, based on citations received by the journal during recent years, but they are quite important as a measure of the (relative) scientific status of a journal.

 Journal Citation Reports are published once a year, generally in June.
-Currently the most recent JIFs are those for the year 2015 (published on June 24, 2016).
+Currently the most recent JIFs are those for the year 2020 (published in June 2021).

 For more information on the uses and misuses of the JIF, see e.g. Schoonbaert D, Roelants G. Citation analysis for measuring the value of scientific publications: quality assessment tool or comedy of errors?
 Tropical Medicine and International Health 1996; 1: 739-752.

 The Library & Information Science database contains thousands of references to JIFs and other bibliometric issues articles, the full text of which is available from the library.

 JIFs at ITM